AnswerDotAI/fastdata/examples/README.md

 pip install -e .
 ```

-then if you will be training a model, install the following dependencies:
+then if you will be training a model, install the following dependencies inside the `examples` folder:

 ```bash
 pip install -r requirements.txt